Updated for 22 years on August 4, 2016

-Let's start at the beginning as with any good story or report, and go on from there.
-The streak came about to see how many consecutive days it would be possible to make at least one QSO with my minimal station setup consisting of QRP, CW, and simple wire antennas.
-That was suggested by Eric KB3BFQ, my then next-door neighbor.
-We were in my shack talking about sports records.
+Let's move on now to the streak itself after that prelude.
+The streak started around a year and a half later.
+It was suggested by Eric when we were in my shack talking about sports records.
 Many sports records are for doing something consecutively such as getting one hit or more in consecutive baseball games.
 That record belongs to the great "Yankee Clipper", Joe DiMaggio, who did so in 56 consecutive games.
 We wondered what kind of comparable record could be attemped in ham radio, and Eric came up with the idea of making a QSO on consecutive days.
 It would have to be done using my minimal station setup consisting of QRP, CW, and simple wire antennas.

 The rules for the streak were simple.
-Just make at least one QSO a day using QRP, CW, and simple wire antennas which was my normal MO that I used 100% of the time.
+Just make at least one QSO a day using QRP, CW, and simple wire antennas.
 I decided to use UTC days rather than local time days since UTC is the generally accepted system of dates and times used in ham radio.
-That meant my search for a QSO began each evening at 7 PM EST or 8 PM EDT which was a generally active time on the bands enabling me to get in my QSO near the beginning of a day.
+That meant my search for a QSO began each evening at 7 PM EST or 8 PM EDT which was a generally active time on the bands enabling me to make my QSO near the beginning of a day.
 I have gotten my streak QSO in the 0000-0200Z period on the vast majority of days.

-Over the years of the streak, the streak took on extra meaning.
-It showed, and continues to show, that such a minimal setup as I use really does work, despite the skepticism of some hams who believe you must use as much power and as big an antenna as possible to work anyone, especially DX stations.
+Before long the streak took on extra meaning.
+It showed, and continues to show, that such a minimal setup as mine really does work, despite the skepticism of some hams who believe you must use as much power and as big an antenna as possible to work anyone, especially DX stations.
 It has encouraged many hams who live in situations where they can't use high power or big antennas to get on the air anyway with their own minimal setups and enjoy this wonderful hobby.
-Of course, what makes the success possible is the extreme efficiency and effectiveness of Morse code.
+Of course, what makes the success possible is the extreme efficiency of Morse code.
 With other modes you may indeed need the skeptics' QRO and big antennas to succeed, but definitely not with CW.
 That is the most personally satisfying aspect of the streak for me.
 I'm delighted it has brought happiness to so many people.

-In April 2008, my friend Mike KC2EGL loaned me his TS-480SAT rig after he bought an Elecraft K-2 as his main rig.
+In April 2008, Mike loaned me his TS-480SAT rig after he bought an Elecraft K2 as his main rig.
 The 480 became my main rig until October 10, 2011, but I'm getting ahead of myself.
 More about that later.
 The 570 was relegated to backup or standby status for a while, and now with a K2 as backup it is on loan to Eric KB3BFQ who has resumed his ham radio activity after a layoff for a while.
 The 480 gave me another band to play with - 6 meters.
 It was on that band that my 3rd QRO QSO happened.
 As with the 570, the power was set to 5 watts on all bands immediately.
 However, Mike and I missed setting the power on one of the three 6 meter positions.
-So my very first QSO with a VE2 station on 6 meters was done unaware by me at 100 watts.
+So my very first QSO on 6 meters with a VE2 station was done unaware at the time by me at 100 watts.
 Before making another QSO there, I noticed the LED power meter was lighting up a whole lot more segments than it should, and I set the power correctly back to 5 watts.
 End of my QRO confessions.
 HI.

-My antennas consist of a 110 foot end fed random wire for 160-30M mostly in my attic with a short extension down to my tiny back yard, a 20M dipole in the attic, a 15M vertical dipole on the side of my house also used for 17 and 12M, a 10M sloping dipole on my porch roof, and a rotatable 6M dipole in my attic.
+My antennas consisted then, and still consist of a 110 foot end fed random wire for 160-30M mostly in my attic with a short extension down to my tiny back yard, a 20M dipole in the attic, a 15M vertical dipole on the side of my house also used for 17 and 12M, a 10M sloping dipole on my porch roof, and a rotatable 6M dipole in my attic.
 That's it other than my occasional portable operations with Mike KC2EGL and/or Don K3RLL at the local Kittanning Community Park and a couple other locations.
 There my antenna of choice is a multi-band jumper based on a design by K3RLL.
 Also I've experimented at the park with a couple other antennas such as an end fed random wire similar to my random wire here at home.

 Although some days it was hard and took some time to find a QSO, the streak continued on and on.
 When my friend Mike, AB5XP answered my 30M CQ on April 30, 1997, that brought the streak to 1000 consecutive days.